alan-turing-institute/affinity-vae/tutorials/README.md

 Here the command line arguments override the values in the config file.

+The config file provided here has optimal parameters for the MNIST dataset, so we recommend to use it as it is.

-Once the training finishes you can evaluate the model on the test set by stepping into the new directory and running
+Once the training finishes you can evaluate the model on unseen data using the test set by stepping into the new directory and running.

 ```bash
 cd path/to/new_out
 python path/to/affinity-vae/run.py --config_file /absolute/path/to/mnist_data/mnist_config.yml  --data_path /absolute/path/to/mnist_data/images_test/ --eval
 ```

+_Note_: During training we've left the class `9` out, so we can use it for evaluation and see where it fits in the affinity organised latent space.

 You can also restart training from a checkpoint by running